 The Steps to Success program also supports parents in exploring educational and training opportunities that will advance their employment goals.
 The coordinator assists guests in identifying and enrolling in relevant programs, and accessing scholarships and other community resources.
 FPM then provides tuition subsidies, as needed.
 To ensure success, FPM also subsidizes the cost of child care and transportation to reduce this barrier to further education.

 In addition to working with parents, the Steps to Success program offers support to our middle and high school students, inspiring them to pursue their own paths to a future career.
 We have established relationships with the Metrowest YMCA, the Metrowest College Planning Center at Framingham State, and the YouthWorks program to access career exploration camps, summer internships, youth leadership programs, and college coaching.

-The Steps to Success program is available to families while in our Shelter or Transitional Living programs.
+The Steps to Success program is available to families in our Shelter, Transitional Living, or LIFE programs.
 On an annual basis, approximately 18-20 adults and 6-10 children are served by this program.